auno/adventofcode-2023/readme.md

 My solutions for Advent of Code solutions for 2023.

-## Dependencies

-This codebase is intended to be run using `cargo-aoc`.
-Install it by running

-    cargo install cargo-aoc

 ## Usage

-After following the [credentials setup instructions](https://github.com/gobanos/cargo-aoc#setting-up-the-cli) (or providing your own `input` directory with the appropriate file naming), you can run the latest implemented day using
+After installing `cargo-aoc` and following the [credentials setup instructions](https://github.com/gobanos/cargo-aoc#setting-up-the-cli) (or providing your own `input` directory with the appropriate file naming), you can run any specific day's solution using something like

-    cargo aoc

-or give it a specific day to run using

     cargo aoc --day 1